Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification

-Our main result is that a function from types to choice probabilities is a QRE for some quantal response function satisfying the axioms if and only if the function is continuous, monotone, and uniform randomization implies indifference between actions.
+Our main result fully characterizes the entire \emph{set} of QRE and enables the identification and recoverability of the QRE primitives from the data.
+Specifically, we show that a function from types to choice probabilities is a QRE for some quantal response function satisfying the axioms if and only if the function is continuous, monotone, and uniform randomization implies indifference between actions.
 Furthermore, symmetric QRE are exactly identified by functions satisfying these conditions together with an additional symmetry condition.
-The key behind this result is that we impose only weak restrictions on quantal response: while any function satisfying the conditions of our theorem is consistent with some quantal response function, it would not in general be consistent with a given parametric form such as logit.
-Hence, we characterize the \emph{set} of QRE without reference to the underlying quantal response functions.
-We show, however, how to recover the quantal response function associated with a given QRE --- a by-product of our characterization result.
+This result is nonparametric in that it identifies the set of QRE as a subset in an infinite-dimensional space, without restricting the underlying quantal response function or assuming dependence on a finite-dimensional parameter.\footnote{ For instance, while any function satisfying the conditions of our theorem is consistent with some quantal response function, it would typically not be consistent with a given parametric form such as logit. } We then leverage our characterization to develop a methodology to nonparametrically test if the data can be rationalized by QRE and estimate the quantal response function from the data.